|Program 2: Classes||

 As always, the classes, instance variables and methods listed are not exhaustive, and should be adapted as needed as you formulate your solution.
 Note that initial designs evolve as system details become more evident.
 However, you should contact the professor if you discover the need for any serious deviations from this general design.

-Provide a main (form) method that allows the instantiation of several clsDate objects and tests each of the possible features.
-Also allow the instantiation of several clsName objects and test each of their possible features.
+Provide a main (form) method that instantiates several clsDate objects and tests each of the possible features.
+Also instantiate several clsName objects and test each of their possible features.
+More details may be provided later.
 Download the demo on the programs page for ideas